supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

     >**Note:** After clicking on **Manage protection settings**, This might need 40 to 60 Minutes to load the content, wait for 40 to 60 Minutes to get loaded the page completely after 40 to 60 Minutes back to the same page and might need to sign out of Microsoft defender and sign in again and then try repeating the steps again to move forward.

-1. In the *Apply Exchange Online Protection* section, select **Specific recipients** and under **Domains** start writing your tenant's domain name, select it, and then select **Next**. **Hint:** Your tenant's domain name is the same that you have for your admin account, it might be something like *mocholxxxxx.onmicrosoft.com*.
+1. In the *Apply Exchange Online Protection* section, select **Specific recipients** and under **Domains** start writing your tenant's domain name, select it, and then select **Next**.
+  >**Hint:** Your tenant's domain name is the same that you have for your admin account, it might be something like *mocholxxxxx.onmicrosoft.com*.
 Notice that this configuration applies policies for anti-spam, outbound spam filters, anti-malware, and anti-phishing.

 1. In the **Apply Defender for Office 365 protection** section, apply the same configuration as the previous step and select **Next**.
 Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.

 1. In the *Impersonation protection* section, select **Next** for next all steps i.e. (4x times) to continue.

+1. In the Policy mode section, make sure the **Turn on the policy when finished** radio button is selected, and then select **Next**.

 1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.